JhonRobert20/drink-dispenser/README.md

 - Add logic to send async events to an LCD screen
 - Implement the connection between the application and infrastructure
+- Handle all the events that the application can receive
+- Add logs to the application

 ## How to run the tests
 ### First up the infrastructure